 - The insurer doesn’t think you have a strong case.

 Your lawyer might suggest going to trial to fight for what you deserve.
 If so, you’ll need a strong legal team to help you.
-To find out your best next steps, call
+To find out your best next steps, call (404) 400-4000 or contact us online for a free, no-obligation consultation.

 How to Get Paid for a Rollover Crash